dorcoh/EntropyApproximator/README.md

+Approximate a CNF formula solutions entropy (defined in paper referenced below), by using hashing & optimization technique as implemented in STS SAT model counter (reference below).

 # Info

 <p>A supplement for the book <a href="https://mitpress.mit.edu/books/perturbations-optimization-and-statistics">&quot;Perturbations, Optimization, and Statistics&quot;</a> (edited by Tamir Hazan, George Papandreou and Daniel Tarlow) - Chapter 9: &quot;Probabilistic Inference by Hashing and Optimization&quot; by Stefano Ermon</p>